 Normally your immune system targets and protects you against threats like viruses and bacteria.
 Here you can see some bacteria (pink) being surrounded.
 But if you're allergic to pollen, for example, your immune system sees pollen as a threat.
 So when you're exposed to pollen, your immune system is ready to fight.

 Once an allergen, such as pollen, enters your body, your immune system reacts and starts making antibodies.
 The antibodies help look for and then get rid of the pollen.

 When antibodies find an allergen, they alert mast cells.
 These blood cells release chemicals such as histamine.
 These chemicals cause inflammation.
 Tissue around small blood vessels tightens.
 Fluid escapes.
 That's how you end up with a runny nose, swelling in your nasal passages, and congestion.

 Allergies are another thing you can thank Mom and Dad for.
 They usually run in families.
-When both parents have allergies, their child’s chance is 75%.
-When one parent has allergies, the child’s chances are about 1 in 3.
+When both parents have allergies, their child’s chance is about 60 to 70%.
 What you are allergic to also depends on your exposure to triggers.
 Some allergies can take years to develop.

 It's easier said than done sometimes.
 The main method it to avoid triggers when you can.
 Check pollen or mold reports before going outside.
 If levels are high, think about wearing a mask.
 During allergy season, shower before going to bed so you don't sleep with pollen in your hair.
 Keep windows closed and run the air conditioner.
 Vacuuming twice a week can help cut down on allergens.

 Over-the-counter medications such as antihistamines, decongestants, eye drops, and nasal sprays also may help control symptoms and give you allergy relief.
 Talk with your pharmacist or doctor about which might help you.